CatherineTrevor/the_marketing_ally/README.md

 7. I want to complete a contact form, filling in project requirement details for more detailed work
 8. I want to feel confident that my payment was successful and my order received
 9. I want to be informed at every step of the purchase process, including information about any errors
-10. I want to see previous projects carried out by the consultant and/or companies worked with as proof of the level of work carried out
+10. I want to see information about previous projects carried out by the consultant and/or companies worked with as proof of the level of work carried out

 **Returning visitors:**

 1. I want to easily log into my account
 2. I want to book project hours and feel confident that the online purchase is secure
-3. I want to book project hours at a time that suits me
+3. I want to see the consultant's availability before making a purchase
 4. I want to see previous hours purchased, and for which project / campaign
 5. I want to purchase online templates
 6. I want to have control over my order bag, increasing and decreasing the quantity of items
 7. I want the ability to delete my order before a purchase is made
 8. I want the ability to review my order before a purchase is made
-9. I want the ability to delete my account

 **Site administrator:**

 1. I want to log into the administration area quickly and easily
 2. I want to see what orders have been made, by which customers, and the order status
 3. I want to easily add more online templates for users to purchase
-4. I want to securely change hour timeslot requests to confirm booked meetings

 ## Scope